ansyaku/TABK.ACL/Sorting.md

 Search for one or more occurrences of a specific character or substring
 Use: OCCURS( ) function
 Description: Allows you to search for one or multiple occurrences of a substring in a character field.

-Example

-Result

 OCCURS(Invoice_Number, "-") > 1
-Isolates all records in which the invoice number contains 2 or more hyphens.

-OCCURS(Full_Name, ALLTRIM(Last_Name))=1
-Isolates all records in which the value in the Last_Name field appears in the Full_Name field.
+OCCURS(Full_Name, ALLTRIM(Last_Name))=1 Isolates all records in which the value in the Last_Name field appears in the Full_Name field.
 Including the ALLTRIM( ) function in the expression removes any leading or trailing spaces from the Last_Name field, ensuring that only text values are compared.

-OCCURS(Vendor_Name, "UNITED EQUIPMENT")
+OCCURS(Vendor_Name, "UNITED EQUIPMENT")> 0
-> 0
 Isolates all records that contain the name “UNITED EQUIPMENT”, in uppercase, in the Vendor_Name field.

 Unlike the FIND( ) function, the OCCURS( ) function is case sensitive.